londonhackspace/acnode-cl/README.md

 * Install cmake for your platform (http://cmake.org , debian/ubuntu package: cmake, MacOS homebrew: `brew install cmake`)
 * Create a build directory `mkdir build`
 * Run `./gettoolchain.sh`
-* Use cmake to make a makefile, and define your target board (EK-TM4C1294XL) `cd build && cmake .. -DCMAKE_TOOLCHAIN_FILE=../targets/tivac-launchpad/EK-TM4C1294XL.cmake` If building on MacOS, you may need to put the cmake binary on your path if you downloaded it manually or refer to it as /Applications/CMake.app/Contents/bin/cmake
+* Use cmake to make a Makefile, and define your target board (EK-TM4C1294XL) `cd build && cmake .. -DCMAKE_TOOLCHAIN_FILE=../targets/tivac-launchpad/EK-TM4C1294XL.cmake` If building on MacOS, you may need to put the cmake binary on your path if you downloaded it manually or refer to it as /Applications/CMake.app/Contents/bin/cmake
 * Update/initialise the git submodules `git submodule update --init`
-* Use Gnu make to actually run the dependencies, compile and link: `make`
+* Use Gnu make to actually run the dependencies, compile and link: `make -j`
-* When ready to upload the resultant elf binary to the Launchpad, `make flash`
+* When ready to upload the resultant elf binary to the Launchpad, `make -j flash`

 # Pin assignments: